dfeshed/nw-ueba-saas/context/README.md

 ### `metas(endpointId)`: `Promise`

-Requests a mapping of meta keys to entity types for a given NetWitness Core endpoint device (i.e., Concentrator or Broker).
+Requests a mapping of meta keys to entity types for either a NetWitness Core endpoint device (i.e., Concentrator or Broker) or for NetWitness Normalized Alert Events.

 Use this async call in order to convert a meta key name to an entity type.
-The mapping is configurable per endpoint, so this call takes the endpoint's ID as an input param.
-The call fetches a mapping from the server with a structure similar to the following example:
+The mapping is different for Core events vs. Normalized Alert events, so this call takes an `endpointId` input param.
+If `endpointId` is 'IM', the call returns a mapping of Normalized Alert event properties, which is read from this addon's `config`.
+Otherwise, the call fetches a mapping of Core event properties from the server with a structure similar to the following example:

 ```js
 {